vaibhav-9673/device-promo-fraud-detection/README.md

 2. Detection of users with abnormally high promo usage and rapid signup-to-order behavior
 3. Use of rule-based and percentage-driven metrics to ensure explainable and unbiased fraud detection
 4. Creation of analysis-ready datasets that support dashboarding, reporting, and future model development

-    <br>Overall, this project showcases an end-to-end fraud analytics workflow using SQL, Power BI, and Python, demonstrating how structured data analysis can help organizations reduce promo misuse, protect revenue, and support data-driven decision-making.
+   Overall, this project showcases an end-to-end fraud analytics workflow using SQL, Power BI, and Python, demonstrating how structured data analysis can help organizations reduce promo misuse, protect revenue, and support data-driven decision-making.
 The solution is scalable and can be further enhanced by integrating AI/ML models for automated, real-time fraud prevention.

 ### Author: Vaibhav Gade
 This project is part of my data analytics portfolio and demonstrates practical skills in **MySQL, Power BI,** and **Python** applied to fraud analysis and business-oriented data insights, relevant to Data Analyst and Business Analyst roles.